KKOA/foodback/readme.md

 touch foodback_dusk.sqlite
 ```

-If you intend to use another database, you will need to update database configuration in .env.dusk.local and ignore the previous step.
+If you intend to use another database, you will need to update the database configuration in .env.dusk.local and ignore the previous step.
+-->

 Generate key for .env.dusk.local
 ```